Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

 1. Click on the Locations to see the code that triggered the alert.

 1. From the code editor, update the package to 1.0.4.2.
-To do that, here we will use Visual Studio
+To do that, here we will use Visual Studio.
+Locate the visual studio which was installed in the LabVM.

-1. Clone the repository in Visual Studio and switch the *fixalert* branch
+1. Clone the repository in Visual Studio and switch the *SecretFix* branch

     > **Note:**